music-encoding/music-encoding.github.io/community/mei-by-laws.md

 ### 5.2 Meetings

-The Board holds regular, virtual or in-person meetings, e.g. approximately every three months.
+The Board holds regular, virtual, or in-person meetings, e.g. approximately every three months.
 As schedules and funding permit, the Board meets in person at least once per year.
 For every meeting, an agenda shall be published online prior to the meeting and minutes of the meeting shall be provided in a timely manner following the meeting.
 Depending on the availability of funding, the members of the Board may be refunded travel costs for this meeting.

 ### 5.3 Terms & Elections

 The elected members of the Board each are elected for a three year term.
 Terms on the Board are staggered so that three positions are open for election each year.
 Terms of office begin January 1 at 2 pm UTC.

-Exception to annual elections and term lengths will be made for the initial election of the Board and in case a Board member resigns.
+Exceptions to annual elections and term lengths will be made for the initial election of the Board and in case a Board member resigns.

 #### 5.3.1 Eligibility